 Safeguarding and child protection

 As someone who is fully committed to safeguarding and child protection, I complete regular training in these areas and update my qualifications every year.
-I have been in possession of an enhanced full DBS disclosure since I began teacher-training in 1999 and have signed up to the government's update service, meaning that this is automatically reviewed every year.
-I follow the guidelines published by the NSPCC on safeguarding advice for tutors.
-I maintain a relationship with the local state school I worked in for 13 years, which is how I continue to benefit from the safeguarding training package which the school sources through EduCare.
-I have recently undertaken further training with Qualified Tutor, have completed their Level 3 qualification and am on their list of accredited tutors, evidenced here.
-I am signed up to the weekly updates shared by Andrew Hall, a safeguarding expert who trains DSLs (Designated Safeguarding Leads).
+I have held an enhanced DBS disclosure since I began teacher-training in 1999 and have signed up to the government's update service, meaning that this is automatically reviewed every year.
+I follow the guidelines published by the NSPCC on safeguarding advice for tutors and access high-quality resources through a training package called EduCare, which is used in most state schools.
+I have recently undertaken further training with Qualified Tutor Ltd, have been certified by them as a tutor operating at Mastery level and am on their directory of tutors, evidenced here.
 I am a member of The Tutors Association and signed up to their Code of Practice; I was also one of the members involved with designing and building their CPD platform.
 All of this ongoing training and practice ensures that I stay alert to and aware of the latest information regarding young people's safety, including online.